cornerstone-consulting/INFIODocs/infio-docs.md

 To deploy the solution successfully, the following skills and knowledge are required:

 - Familiarity with AWS.
-- Proficiency in AWS CLI and various AWS services (such as S3, EC2, VPC, CloudFormation, KMS, and Secrets Manager).
+- Proficiency in AWS CLI and various AWS services (such as S3, EC2, VPC, CloudFormation, KMS, DMS and Secrets Manager).
-- Familiarity with database migration processes.
+- Familiarity with database migration processes and schema conversions.
 - Basic understanding of PostgreSQL and SQL Server.

 > **Important Note**: The INFIO does not require the use of AWS account root privileges for deployment or operation.